ian97531/Origin/readme.md

 =============

 This library provides an easily extendable base class that comes with some very convenient built-in instance methods and class methods.
+It differs from other implementations of extend in that it makes adding class methods very easy and provides a parent() method that makes calling methods from parent classes easy and reliable.

 Installation
 ------------